 Table 1.3.1.
 Discard reporting programs by region and fishery management unit Table 2.3.1.1.
-Top ten species with mean estimated South Atlantic commercial discards (number of fish) during snapper-grouper trips (defined as trips with >50% of landings from snapper-grouper stocks), sorted from largest to smallest, by gear, for the 2015-2019 period Table 2.3.1.2.
+Top ten species with mean estimated South Atlantic commercial discards (number of fish) during snapper-grouper trips (defined as trips with >50% of landings from snapper-grouper stocks), sorted from largest to smallest, by gear, for the 2015-2019 period 12 Table 2.3.1.2 .
 The percentage of unexpanded discards for each discard reason out of the total number of self-reported discards reported to the Supplemental Discard Logbook for the top ten snapper-grouper species discarded in the South Atlantic from 2015 through 2019.
 Some percentages may not sum to 100% due to rounding Table 2.3.1.3.
 From 2015 through 2019, the top ten species with discards reported on trips capturing a snapper-grouper species by recreational mode.
 Species are sorted by number of total discards for each mode from 2015-2019 Table 2.3.1.4.
 South Atlantic snapper-grouper headboat, charter, and private mean annual estimates of landings and discards (2015-2019).
 Headboat and MRIP (charter and private) landings and discards are in numbers of fish Table 2.3.2.1.
-Release mortality rates of select recreationally and commercially important snappergrouper species from recent stock assessments Table 2.5.1.
-Mean annual proportional standard error (PSE) of discards (B2) for selected species in the South Atlantic estimated by the MRIP-FES Survey from 2015-2019 Table 3.3.1.1.
-From 2015 through 2019, the mean annual number of discards with 95% confidence interval and the percent of dolphin wahoo trips reporting discard by species for dolphin wahoo trips only.
-26 Table 3.3.1.2.
-The percentage of unexpanded discards for each discard reason out of the total number of self-reported discards reported to the Supplemental Discard Logbook in the Atlantic from 2015 through 2019 Table 3.3.1.3.
+Release mortality rates of select recreationally and commercially important snapper-grouper species from recent stock assessments Table 2.5.1 .
+Mean annual proportional standard error (PSE) of discards (B2) for selected species in the South Atlantic estimated by the MRIP-FES Survey from 2015-201922 Table 3.3.1.1 .
+From 2015 through 2019, the mean annual number of discards with 95% confidence interval and the percent of dolphin wahoo trips reporting discard by species for dolphin wahoo trips only Table 3.3.1.2 .
+The percentage of unexpanded discards for each discard reason out of the total number of self-reported discards reported to the Supplemental Discard Logbook in the Atlantic from 2015 through 2019 Table 3.3.1.3 .
 Atlantic dolphin wahoo headboat, charter, and private mean estimates of landings and discards (2015-2019) Table 3.3.1.4.
 From 2015 through 2019, the top ten species with discards reported on trips capturing a dolphin or wahoo by recreational mode.
-Species are sorted by number of total discards for each mode.
-28 Table 3.5.1.
-Mean annual proportional standard error (PSE) of Atlantic dolphin and wahoo discards (B2) estimated by the MRIP-FES Survey from 2015-2019.
-Table 8.3.1.1.
-Top ten species categories with mean estimated commercial discards (number of fish) during CMP trips (defined as trips with >50% of landings from CMP stocks), sorted from largest to smallest, by gear, for the 2015-2019 period.
-Data are provided separately for the two regions because observer coverage and management measures for the two regions are determined separately45 Table 8.3.1.2.
-The percentage of unexpanded discards for each discard reason out of the total number of self-reported discards reported to the Supplemental Discard Logbook in the Gulf and Atlantic for CMP species (2015-2019) Table 8.3.1.3.
-From 2015 through 2019, the top ten species with discards reported on trips capturing a CMP species by recreational mode and region.
-Species are sorted by number of total discards for each mode from 2015-2019
+Species are sorted by number of total discards for each mode Table 3.5.1 .
+Mean annual proportional standard error (PSE) of Atlantic dolphin and wahoo discards (B2) estimated by the MRIP-FES Survey from 2015-2019 Table 8.3.1.1.
+Top ten species categories with mean estimated commercial discards (number of fish) during CMP trips (defined as trips with >50% of landings from CMP stocks), sorted from largest to smallest, by gear, for the 2015-2019 period Table 8.3.1.2.
+The percentage of unexpanded discards for each discard reason out of the total number of self-reported discards reported to the Supplemental Discard Logbook in the Gulf and Atlantic for CMP species (2015-2019)